 At TheHealthyWeighOut, we believe that weight and weight loss are very personal matters, unique to each person.
 While we fully believe in our hearts that each human who walks through our doors is beautiful and perfect just as they are – no weight loss needed! – we respect the individual goals someone may have for their body.
 Thus, our providers work to meet you where you’re at with respect to your personal goals, and find psychologically and physically healthy ways to help you achieve these goals.

 How Can I Learn to Become an Intuitive Eater?

 Thankfully, Intuitive Eating is a skill that you can absolutely learn!
 Our dynamite Registered Dietitian, Amy Reynolds, RD, CDE, is an expert on Intuitive Eating and can help you incorporate this no-diet approach to eating into your day-to-day relationship with food.
 There are several options for learning this:

 Attend our 2-day workshops.
 The nutritional portion of these workshops takes an in-depth look at the principles of intuitive eating and teaches you how exactly to apply these principles to every aspect of food – from stocking the kitchen to cooking to eating.
 The group also has the opportunity to practice these skills together alongside the dietitian.

 Work one-on-one with our Registered Dietitian.
-Work alongside Brandi or Amy to learn how intuitive eating can be incorporated into your life.
+Work alongside Amy to learn how intuitive eating can be incorporated into your life.
 With customized support specific to your relationship with food and lifestyle, you can learn how this relaxed and pleasurable way of eating can be adopted into every meal of your life!